steDamiano/pyroadacoustics/README.md

 - scipy
 - matplotlib

+You can install the package using pip:

+    pip install pyroadacoustics

-In order to install the package, download the repository to a local directory, and run
+As an alternative, you can download the repository to a local directory, and run

     python setup.py install

-The package is not yet available in the Python Package Index.

 ## Documentation and Examples
 The documentation of all the classes and methods of the package is available in the corresponding docstring.